DenoDet: Attention as Deformable Multi-Subspace Feature Denoising for Target Detection in SAR Images: Introduction

 \section{Introduction}

-S{\scshape ynthetic} Aperture Radar (SAR), an active microwave imaging sensor, excels in all-weather, round-the-clock surveillance due to its ability to penetrate atmospheric obstructions such as clouds, rain, snow, and fog \cite{JSTARS23SARReview}.
-This capability renders SAR indispensable for military reconnaissance and precision guidance, enabling the detection and identification of targets under diverse conditions.
-Additionally, SAR has extensive civil applications, including maritime search and rescue, resource exploration, and disaster management \cite{JSTARS23MarineOil}.
-Consequently, the precise detection of targets from complex terrestrial environments using SAR imagery is of substantial practical importance \cite{PoIEEE13SARApplication}.
+S{\scshape ynthetic} Aperture Radar (SAR), an active microwave imaging sensor, excels in all-weather, round-the-clock surveillance due to its ability to penetrate atmospheric obstructions such as clouds, rain, snow, and fog \cite{Measurement2020PolSarSegmentation}.
+This unique capability makes SAR indispensable for a wide range of applications, spanning from military reconnaissance \cite{IJRS2020ApproachOil} and precision guidance to civil domains such as maritime search and rescue, resource exploration, and disaster management \cite{JSTARS2022TechniqueOilSar}.
+Consequently, the precise detection of targets from complex terrestrial environments using SAR imagery is of great practical importance \cite{JISRS2019SarHybird}.

-Despite these advantages of SAR, as illustrated in Fig.~\ref{fig:gallery}, there remain some unique technical challenges in SAR target detection compared to generic object detection tasks in optical images, severely limiting its application: \begin{itemize} \item[1)] As SAR is a coherent imaging system, its images intrinsically contain unavoidable speckle noise, overlaid on the targets, significantly increasing the difficulty of target detection and identification \cite{GRSM21PixelStatistical}. \item[2)] Limited by the spatial resolution of imaging, the targets of interest mostly appear as small targets in SAR images, with indistinct intrinsic features that are more easily interfered by noise \cite{TGRS22AnchorFreeSAR}. \end{itemize}
+Although SAR provides numerous advantages, as depicted in Fig.~\ref{fig:gallery}, it also introduces distinct challenges for target detection, especially when compared to generic object detection tasks in optical images.
+Specifically: \begin{itemize} \item[1)] \textbf{Speckle Noise Interference:} As SAR is a coherent imaging system, its images intrinsically contain unavoidable speckle noise, overlaid on the targets, significantly increasing the difficulty of target detection and identification \cite{GRSM21PixelStatistical}. \item[2)] \textbf{Challenges with Small Targets:} Limited by the spatial resolution of imaging, the targets of interest mostly appear as small targets in SAR images, with indistinct intrinsic features that are more easily interfered by noise \cite{TGRS22AnchorFreeSAR}. \end{itemize}